nabilasoma/JS-Functions/Readme.md

 3.Arrow Functions: Introduced in ECMAScript 6 (ES6), arrow functions provide a more concise syntax for writing functions, especially when they are simple one-liners.
 Here's an example of an arrow function

 4.Immediately Invoked Function Expressions (IIFE): IIFE is a self-invoking anonymous function.
 It's often used to create a private scope for variables to avoid polluting the global scope.
-Example:s
+Example: